 Whether you are operating a B2B or B2C company, there's a social platform for you to reach your potential customers.
 Social media will also serve as one of your biggest PR tools because it provides a direct line of communication between your brand and the public.
-Quick response rates, valuable content and insights as well as damage control will all contribute to your brands’ sentiment in the eyes of the public.
+Quick response rates, valuable content and insights as well as damage control, will all contribute to your brand’s sentiment in the eyes of the public.

 Having a social media strategy means that you have an array of pre-planned posts as part of an overall campaign with a set objective made up of SMART goals.
-Having a clear objective that can be measured through a set of determined metrics will help you report on the return of your investment and the influenced revenue amount of your social campaign.
+Having a clear objective that can be measured through a set of determining metrics will help you report on the return of your investment and the influenced revenue amount of your social campaign.

-When it comes to lead generation, it’s hard to compete with some of the paid social platforms and the options they provide.
+When it comes to lead generation, it’s hard to compete with some of the paid ads on social platforms and the options they provide.
 Put time and thought into your ads in terms of messaging, graphics, videos, links etc. If done correctly you can get click-through rates on your ads as high as 20% with a mere R2000 budget.